 Great detail showing black and white images of some movements, for the senior students this section is great to give them an inside of what is to come and get the theory behind the upcoming forms,

 Those forms introduce new forms of attack and defense.

-Great book plenty of detail, covering vasts amounts of subjects within Wing Chun Kung Fu, concentrating on theory, fundamentals, concepts, principles.
-This makes it ideal for the beginners to the senior practitioners I recommend to anyone learning or interested in leaning the martial art of Wing Chun, BUY NOW from Amazon.com
+Great martial arts training book has plenty of detail, covering vasts amounts of subjects within Wing Chun Kung Fu, concentrating on theory, fundamentals, concepts, principles.
+This makes it ideal for the beginners to the senior practitioners I recommend to anyone learning or interested in leaning the martial art of Wing Chun,

 Train hard, focus and practice